mapbox/mapbox-navigation-ios/README.md

 ## License

 The Mapbox Navigation SDK for iOS is released under the Mapbox Terms of Service.
 See [LICENSE.md](./LICENSE.md) for details.

-The Mapbox Navigation SDK for iOS depends on private binary distributions of the Mapbox Maps SDK for iOS and MapboxNavigationNative.
-These binaries may be used with a Mapbox account and under the [Mapbox Terms of Service](https://www.mapbox.com/tos/).
-If you do not wish to use these binaries, make sure you swap out these dependencies in the [Cartfile](./Cartfile#L3) or override them in your Podfile.